Procrastination: The Enemy of Progress – How to Defeat it!

 Procrastination is a serious issue that can have negative consequences on both our mental and physical health.
 When we put off tasks, it often leads to an increase in stress levels and anxiety; this triggers the release of cortisol, which if present in high doses can be damaging to our well-being.

 If procrastination becomes a chronic habit, it can have serious physical and psychological consequences.
-From insomnia to depression and even high blood pressure or heart disease, this behavior should be addressed in order to reduce our stress levels and lead us towards better health overall.
+From insomnia to depression and even high blood pressure or heart disease, this behavior should be addressed to reduce our stress levels and lead us towards better health overall.

-The effects of procrastination on relationships and personal well-being
+The effects of Procrastination on relationships and personal Well-being

 When we procrastinate and often fail to meet our obligations, it can have a detrimental effect on the people in our lives whom we care most deeply about.
 This could lead to considerable distress and may even damage the bond between us, ultimately compromising both of our emotional well-being.